Miss International 2025: Location and date

 The Miss International Organization announced on 24 March 2025 that the pageant will take place in Tokyo, Japan where the winner will be crowned on 27 November 2025.
-The contest will be held in the Yoyogi National Stadium's Second Gymnasium in Shibuya, Tokyo, as was Miss International 2023.
+The contest held in the Yoyogi National Stadium's Second Gymnasium in Shibuya, Tokyo, as was Miss International 2023.

+Selection of participants

 Replacements

 Miss International Tunisia, Lamis Redissi was to compete, but was replaced by Nourane Khammari, after her organization sent her to Miss World 2025.
 Khammari was then replaced by Oumaima Moussa for undisclosed reasons.

 Miss Hong Kong International Winnie Chan relinquished her title for personal reasons, and was replaced by Alicia Mui.

 Debuts, returns and withdrawals

-This edition will mark the debuts of Montenegro, Réunion, and Turks and Caicos Islands and the returns of Angola, Cook Islands, Denmark, Greece, Jamaica, Kenya, Malta, Mauritius, Norway, Pakistan, Russia, Tanzania, Tunisia, Turkey, the United States Virgin Islands and Zimbabwe; Malta which last competed in 2003, Tanzania in 2011; the United States Virgin Islands in 2012; Turkey in 2015, Cook Islands in 2018, Russia in 2019, Kenya and Namibia in 2022, and Angola, Denmark, Greece, Jamaica, Mauritius, Norway, Pakistan, Tunisia and Zimbabwe in 2023.
+This edition marked the debuts of Montenegro, Réunion, and Turks and Caicos Islands and the returns of Malta which last competed in 2003, Tanzania in 2011; the United States Virgin Islands in 2012; Turkey in 2015; the Cook Islands in 2018; Russia in 2019; Kenya and Namibia in 2022; and Angola, Denmark, Greece, Jamaica, Mauritius, Norway, Pakistan, Tunisia and Zimbabwe in 2023.

 Miss International Kyrgyzstan 2025, Suzanna Umetova was replaced by Miss Kyrgyzstan 2025, Ayana Rasul by the Miss Kyrgyzstan organization for unknown reasons.
 Rasul also withdrew from the competition.
 Lara Doval of Germany also withdrew.